ssadedin/bpipe/docs/Language/Send.md

 accepts a JSON-encodable object (eg: groovy/java list, map, string, integer, etc), which is encoded to JSON and then sent as the body of the message.

 *Note*: a common scenario is to terminate a branch of a pipeline due to a failure or exceptional situation and to send a status message about that.
 To make this convenient, the [succeed](Language/Succeed) and [fail](Language/Fail) commands can accept the same syntax as `send`, but also have the effect of terminating the execution of the current pipeline branch with a corresponding status message.

+**Note**: In Bpipe's generic notification framework, configuring a notification channel automatically enables certain events from the pipeline operation to be forwarded to the channel.
+If you only want to receive the events you explicitly send using `send`, you must set the `events` property for the channel to blank (`''`).
+See the full example below for more details.

 ### Examples